ackermannQ/Data_science/Covid19/README.md

 *	Platelets

 --> These rates are different between patient positively and negatively tested for the Covid1.
 We have to check later if it seems likely correlated.

+*	Target/Age : Young individuals seems less likely to be tested positives (it doesn’t mean they are not infected).
+The exact age is unknown.
+*	 Target/Viral : It’s rare to find people with more than one sickness at a time.

+As already said, Rhinovirus/Entérovirus positive may implied a negative Covid19 result.
+This hypothesis requires to be validate because it’s likely that the area from where the data are collected just suffered an outberak simultenously to the Covid19.
+It may be unrelated.